eclipse-mosaic/mosaic.website/content/docs/visualization/_index.md

 {{% alert warning %}}
 By default, the WebSocket Visualizer does not work on Microsoft Edge.
-UWP (UniversalWindows Platform) apps onWindows 10 do not have direct network access but are subject to a network isolation for security reasons, preventing localhost loopback by default.
-WhileMicrosoft Edge itself does allow localhost access, it treats localhost as an Internet site, which leads to restrictions e.g. for IPC over IP.
-To prevent this, an exception for Edgemust be added to the network isolation via the following command in an elevated command prompt:
+UWP (Universal Windows Platform) apps on Windows 10 do not have direct network access but are subject to a network isolation for security reasons, preventing localhost loopback by default.
+While Microsoft Edge itself does allow localhost access, it treats localhost as an Internet site, which leads to restrictions e.g. for IPC over IP.
+To prevent this, an exception for Edge must be added to the network isolation via the following command in an elevated command prompt:

 ```Windows